ondrejsevcik/ondrejsevcik.com/app/blog/_content/the-pragmatic-programmer.md

 image: "https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/tpp20.jpg"
 ---

 This is definitely one of the most influential books that affected how I approach writing software.
-It's full of pragmatic and practical wisdom for every day life of developer.
+It's full of pragmatic and practical wisdom for the everyday life of a developer.

 ## Book notes